TheJoker4320/vision-framework/README.md

 ### Pipeline Creation
 The framework uses a json file as a way of creating a pipeline.
 For an example file you see can check the [examples directory](https://github.com/TheJoker4320/vision-framework/blob/develop/examples)
+We highely recommend you will be famillar with JSON before trying the pipeline.

 ## Credits
-Original Vision Proccessing team which inculdes (2019-2020):
+Original Vision Proccessing team which inculdes (2018-2019):
 * Zohar Shaked
 * Shay Linzberg
+* Bar-Hen Krochmel
+Contributors:
 * Nadav Moran
-* Bar-Hen Krochmel

 Special thanks to:
 Daniel Vaserstein - For helping us organize our code better, helping set the project conventions and mentoring us till the very end.